Lightstreamer/Lightstreamer-example-AdvStockList-client-android/README.md

 gradlew installDebug
 ```

-You might also use a different build tool (e.g.: Maven, Ivy, etc.) by converting the provided gradle build files.
+You might also use a different build tool (e.g.: Maven, Ant, etc.) by converting the provided Gradle build files.

 ## See Also